muety/wakapi/README.md

 ![Wakapi screenshot](https://anchr.io/i/bxQ69.png)

 ## 📬 **User Survey**
 I'd love to get some community feedback from active Wakapi users.
-If you like, please participate in the recent [user survey](https://github.com/muety/wakapi/issues/82).
+If you want, please participate in the recent [user survey](https://github.com/muety/wakapi/issues/82).
 Thanks a lot!

 ## 👀  Demo
 🔥 **New:** Wakapi is available as a hosted service now.
 Check out **[wakapi.dev](https://wakapi.dev)**.
 Please use responsibly.